Giannipe/Local-Navigation-and-Collision-Avoidance/README.md

 $$

 Where:

-- heading → alignment with the goal.
+- 'heading' → alignment with the goal.
-- vel → forward motion efficiency.
+- 'vel' → forward motion efficiency.
-- dist → clearance from obstacles.
+- 'dist' → clearance from obstacles.
-- σ → normalization.
+- 'σ' → normalization.

 This heuristic cost balances goal-seeking, speed, and safety.